-A new micromotion system (micro-conveyer) based on arrays of movable robustsilicon legs has been developed and investigated.
-The motion is achieved by thermal actuation of polyimide joint actuators using electrical heating.
-Successful experiments on moving flat objects in the millimeter range with high load capacity have been performed.
-The conveyerconsists of a15×5 mm2 chip with 12 silicon legs each 500 μm long.
-The maximum load conveyed on the structure was 2000 mg.
-Conveyance velocities up to 12 mm/s have been measured.
-Accelerated life-time measurements demonstrate the long-term stability of the actuators.
-The function of the polyimide joint actuators is unaffected after more than 2×108 load cycles.
+A new micro-robotic conveyance system based on arrays of movable robust silicon legs has been developed and investigated.
+Motion is achieved by thermal expansion in polyimide joint actuators using electrical heating.
+Successful experiments on moving and rotating flat objects in the millimeter range have been performed with high load capacity.
+The conveyer consists of a 15 x 5 mm(2) chip having 12 silicon legs, each with a length of 500 mu m.
+The maximum load conveyed on the structure was 3500 mg.
+Both transverse and rotational movements have been demonstrated experimentally.
+Conveyance velocities up to 12 mm s(-1) have been measured.
+Accelerated lifetime measurements demonstrate the long-term stability of the actuators.
+The functionality of the: polyimide joint actuators is unaffected after more than 2 x 10(8) load cycles.

 Place, publisher, year, edition, pages

 micromachined silicon plates, polyimide, microrobots, objects, system, mems

 IdentifiersURN: urn:nbn:se:kth:diva-20042DOI: 10.1088/0960-1317/10/3/307ISI: 000089362900008OAI: oai:DiVA.org:kth-20042DiVA: diva2:338735

 QC 20100525 QC 201112202010-08-102010-08-102011-12-20Bibliographically approved